Graduate Programs

 - Physics Education

-Multidisciplinary research projects available with faculty in the Departments of Chemistry, Electrical Engineering, Biochemistry, Computer Science and Geological Sciences.
+Multidisciplinary research projects are available with faculty in the Departments of Chemistry, Electrical Engineering, Biochemistry, Computer Science and Geological Sciences.

 For more information, contact